 How to enter the Queensland Training Awards

-The key to a successful nomination is starting early—don't leave it to the last minute or you may run out of time.
-Have a look at our 5 easy steps slideshow to help you plan out how to pull together that winning nomination.
+The key to a successful nomination is starting early – don't leave it to the last minute or you may run out of time.

-- contact your local regional coordinator for advice and assistance in completing your nomination-they are happy to help answer any questions you may have
+- contact your local regional coordinator for advice and assistance in completing your nomination - they are happy to help with any questions you may have

 - view resources developed to help prepare your nomination, including a nomination checklist, writing tips and information on the nomination process

-- draft your nomination outside of the nomination portal—this will give you a chance to review it, do a grammar and spell check, check that each section is under the specified word limit, ,and easily organise a friend or colleague to review it if you want.
+- draft your initial nomination on a computer – this will give you a chance to review it, do a grammar and spell check, check each section is within the specified word limit, and easily organise a friend or colleague to review and proofread your nomination.